 Lamingtons are the quintessential Australian dessert.
 A classic Aussie icon.
 They are made with a light, fluffy sponge cake, coated with chocolate icing and finally finely grated coconut.

 Why is a Lamington called a Lamington?

 Lamingtons are believed to be named after Lord Lamington, who was the governor of the Australian state of Queensland between 1896-1901.
-It this thought there were invented by one of Lamington's staff as a way of using up left over sponge cake, the chocolate coating and coconut making the slightly stale cake nicer to eat or possibly to serve to unexpected visitors.
+It is thought there were invented by one of Lamington's staff as a way of using up leftover sponge cake, the chocolate coating and coconut making the slightly stale cake nicer to eat or possibly to serve to unexpected visitors.

 Who invented Lamingtons?

-In 2014 The Guardian published an April Fools Day article, claiming there was historical evidence there we in fact invented in New Zealand and citing a painting with the alleged cake, which later turns out never really existed.
-The joke worked a little to well and was even cited in several locations before later turning out to be a joke.
+In 2014 The Guardian published an April Fools Day article, claiming there was historical evidence there were in fact invented in New Zealand and citing a painting with the alleged cake, which later turns out never really existed.
+The joke worked a little too well and was even cited in several locations before later turning out to be a joke.

 When is Lamington day?